Privacy concerns with Google: History

 In 2007, Privacy International raised concerns regarding the dangers and privacy implications of having a centrally located, widely popular data warehouse of millions of Internet users' searches, and how under controversial existing U.S. law, Google can be forced to hand over all such information to the U.S. government.
 In its 2007 Consultation Report, Privacy International ranked Google as "Hostile to Privacy", its lowest rating on their report, making Google the only company in the list to receive that ranking.

 Around December 2009, after privacy concerns were raised, Google's CEO Eric Schmidt declared: "If you have something that you don't want anyone to know, maybe you shouldn't be doing it in the first place.
 If you really need that kind of privacy, the reality is that search engines—including Google—do retain this information for some time and it's important, for example, that we are all subject in the United States to the Patriot Act and it is possible that all that information could be made available to the authorities."
 At the Techonomy conference in 2010, Eric Schmidt predicted that "true transparency and no anonymity" is the path to take for the Internet: "In a world of asynchronous threats it is too dangerous for there not to be some way to identify you.
 We need a [verified] name service for people.
 Governments will demand it."
-He also said that: "If I look at enough of your messaging and your location, and use artificial intelligence, we can predict where you are going to go.
-Show us 14 photos of yourself and we can identify who you are.
-You think you don't have 14 photos of yourself on the internet?
+He also said that: "If I look at enough of your messaging and your location, and use artificial intelligence, we can predict where you are going to go."
+Schmidt discussed advances in facial recognition and suggested that a relatively small number of tagged photos could identify a person online.
+"You think you don't have 14 photos of yourself on the internet?
 You've got Facebook photos!"

-Google's changes to its privacy policy on March 16, 2012, enabled the company to share data across a wide variety of services.
+Google's changes to its privacy policy in March 2012 enabled the company to share data across a wide variety of services.
 These embedded services include millions of third-party websites that use AdSense and Analytics.
 The policy was widely criticized for creating an environment that discourages Internet innovation by making Internet users more fearful and wary of what they do online.